sheddyranking/Microsolft-Power-Bi./README.md

 > `DATESYTD` Here everything is added Up from the Qter of the year.

-> `TOTALYTD` Does Most of the aggr and Filtering without including the synthax the `CALCULATE` Function can do with Embedded DAT, But the `CALCULATE` Function with Embedded DAT is Mostly recommend because it Enables Multiple Filtering and it is Flexible than the `TOTALYTD` Which Enables Only one Filter.
+> `TOTALYTD` Does Most of the aggr and Filtering without including the synthax the `CALCULATE` Function can do with Embedded `Time Intelligence Function`, But the `CALCULATE` Function with Embedded `Time Intelligence Function` is Mostly recommend because it Enables Multiple Filtering and it is Flexible than the `TOTALYTD` Which Enables Only one Filter.